 According to studies, students who are intrinsically motivated persist for longer and are more likely to conquer challenges.
 They also demonstrate greater accomplishments academically compared to those driven by extrinsic motivation.

-This is similar to what Angela Duckworth shows in Grit: The Power of Passion and Perseverance that persistent is only developed when one has interest and passion for what they are doing.
+This is similar to what Angela Duckworth shows in Grit: The Power of Passion and Perseverance that persistence is only developed when one has interest and passion for what they are doing.

 If you entered into a course for all the wrong reasons, chances are you will not persist when it gets tough since you are not intrinsically driven.